jesshohohoho/learnyloopy/UserGuide.md

 - Click your feedback of the flashcard according to your understanding (Again/Hard/Good/Easy), or press the *(1,2,3,4)* keyboard buttons.
 The flashcard will be rearranged according to your understanding when you revise via flashcard again.
 - Click the close button or press *Esc* to redirect to *Smart Learning* Page.

-### ***Pomogoro Timer***
+### ***Pomodoro Timer***

 Suppose if you want to trace your study time, pomogoro timer will be your choice!
 It serves to record your study time, and remind you to take a rest.
-Clidk the button as shown below to be directed to the *Pomogoro Timer*
+Clidk the button as shown below to be directed to the *Pomodoro Timer*

 <table>
   <tr>